 (h) "Newspaper of general circulation within the City" is as defined by Section 6000 of the Government Code of the State of California;

-(i) "He", "Him", "His" or any word in this Charter importing the masculine gender shall extend to and be applied to females as well as males;
+gender shall extend to and be applied to females as well as males;

-(j) "District" means any one of seven geographical areas of the City divided for the purpose of electing members of the Council.
+(i) "District" means any one of seven geographical areas of the City divided for the purpose of electing members of the Council.

-(k) “Vacancy” means empty or unoccupied.
+(j) “Vacancy” means empty or unoccupied.
 A “vacancy” cannot begin or be in effect until there is no one in actual existence discharging the duties of the office. [§ 1503 (k) Amended by voter petition initiative on 6/3/14.
 Measure H]

 SECTION 1504.
 Violations.

-The violation of any provision of this Charter shall be deemed a misdemeanor and be punishable upon conviction by a fine of not exceeding One Thousand ($1,000.00) Dollars or by imprisonment for a term of not exceeding six (6) months or by both such fine and imprisonment."
+The violation of any provision of this Charter mayl be deemed a misdemeanor and be punishable upon conviction by a fine of not exceeding One Thousand ($1,000.00) Dollars or by imprisonment for a term of not exceeding six (6) months or by both such fine and imprisonment."

 SECTION 1505.
 Amendments to Charter.